kraftwer1/soda-monokai-theme/README.md

-# Soda Theme
+# Soda Monokai Theme

-Dark and light custom UI themes for Sublime Text 2.
+A fork of the wonderful Soda theme using Monokai colors.

 ## Design